adam-mcguinness/helm-charts/README.md

 `cat /var/lib/rancher/k3s/server/node-token`

 save the config as a template
-1. shut down the machaine.
+1. shut down the machine.
-2. right click on it an click clone
+2. right click on it and click clone
 3. right click and click template
 4. save the token and kube config in the notes